robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

    --variablefile taking_arguments.py:arg1:arg2

-Starting from Robot Framework 2.8.2, variable files taken into use from the command line are also searched from the ``PYTHONPATH`` similarly as variable files imported in the Setting table.
+Starting from Robot Framework 2.8.2, variable files taken into use from the command line are also searched from the `module search path`_ similarly as variable files imported in the Setting table.

 If a variable file is given as an absolute Windows path, the colon after the